David Ha'ivri: Kfar Tapuach

 In the late 1980s, he formed a group of Rabbi Kahane's students at the Yeshivat HaRaayon HaYehudi, which later moved to the town of Kfar Tapuach.
 After Binyamin Ze'ev Kahane's assassination in December 2000, Ha'ivri took on responsibility for his bi-weekly publication, Darka Shel Torah and HaMeir L'David, a publishing group which prints and distributes the works of Rabbi Meir Kahane and Binyamin Ze'ev Kahane.
-Ha'ivri has been active in leadership of the town, and has served as the town mayor, head of security, and youth director - organizing educational and social activity, while also offering aid to at-risk teens and developing programs for them in the Shomron region (West Bank).
+Ha'ivri has been active in leadership of the town, and has served as the town mayor, head of security, and youth director - organizing educational and social activity, while also offering aid to at-risk teens and developing programs for them in the West Bank.
 He has published articles on these issues.

 2005 Gaza pullout

-In the time leading up to the 2005 Gaza Disengagement, Ha'ivri, together with Yisrael Meir Cohen, founded Revava (רבבה means ten thousand), an organization which initially aimed at preventing the Gaza expulsion by encouraging nationwide protests to tie up the Israeli security forces, based on a play on words, and on the concept that ten thousand activists could actually stop the Israeli pullout from Gaza and North of Shomron.
-As a toll to promote his ideas and tactics to oppose the disengagement plan, Ha'ivri developed a monopoly type board game called "Revava - Changing the rules of the game".
+In the time leading up to the 2005 Gaza Disengagement, Ha'ivri, together with Yisrael Meir Cohen, founded Revava (רבבה means ten thousand), an organization which initially aimed at preventing the Gaza disengagement by encouraging nationwide protests to tie up the Israeli security forces, based on a play on words, and on the concept that ten thousand activists could actually stop the Israeli pullout from Gaza and North of the West Bank.

 Temple Mount

-In 2005, Ha'ivri headed a campaign calling for 10,000 Jews to ascend to the Temple Mount, the holiest place to the Jewish people and the most explosive location in the world.
-Later, he published Reclaiming the Temple Mount, a book on these events and the history of the site.
+In 2005, Ha'ivri headed a campaign calling for 10,000 Jews to ascend to the Temple Mount.